faradayio/flight/README.markdown

 1. Review changes for scientific accuracy.
 1. Merge changes to master repository and publish.
 1. Direct production environment to use new emitter version.

+## Copyright

+Copyright © 2010 Brighter Planet.
+See LICENSE for details.
+Contact Brighter Planet for dual-license arrangements.